skimslozo/3dv/README.md

 the projection matrix for you.
 Further the DataManager is able to add noise to the pixel coordinates, the intrinsic matrix, the extrinsic matrix and the projection matrix.

+Below is a table describing the most important functions that the Datamanger provides.
+There are more to be found in the DataManager class.
+Further one could easily add more for something like eg. Ball spin by following the format of the other getter methods.

 | Function                | Input                                                       | Output                                                                                                                                                                                                         |
 |-------------------------|-------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | load                    | str, Name of the run                                        | Must be run first!
 Loads the runs data internally for the object. returns data, constants and dump file contents in Dictionaries                                                                               |